metislabs/slate/source/includes/_health_check.md

 ## Health Check

-Retrieves the overall current health status of `Metislabs API`.
+Retrieves the overall current health status of Metis Labs API.

 ### Usage

-* The expected response for a healthy Metislabs API is listed below in the responses section.
+* The expected response for a healthy Metis Labs API is listed below in the responses section.
 * Any other response indicates problems with the API, please contact the relevant support email for more information.
 * This endpoint is publically available.